structure7/hvacMonitor/README.md

 D1 | 5  | *Future* cooling relay.
 D2 | 4  | *Future* heating relay.
 D5 | 14 | *Future* t-stat bypass relay.
-D3 | 0  | Note: Be careful use does not conflict with ESP pullup required to set mode.†† D4 | 2  | Note: Be careful use does not conflict with ESP pullup required to set mode.†† D8 | 15 | Note: Be careful use does not conflict with ESP pullup required to set mode.††
+D3 | 0  | Note: Be careful use does not conflict with ESP "pull" required to set mode.†† D4 | 2  | Note: Be careful use does not conflict with ESP "pull" required to set mode.†† D8 | 15 | Note: Be careful use does not conflict with ESP "pull" required to set mode.††

 † "Software pin" = ESP GPIO.</br>
 †† [*About ESP GPIOs and boot modes*](http://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html)